khan2876/Gradebook/readme.md

 # StandardGradebook
 ## Constructor
 The constructor will take a String that gives the path for the data file.
+You can test your work on the sample data, but it should also work on any other file that is properly formatted.
 The constructor should initialize arrays for the names of the students and their grades.
 The grades *must* be stored in a 2D array.